 Our purpose is to work with people with disability, providers and the community to deliver nationally consistent, responsive and effective regulation for NDIS supports and services.

-We are looking for people who are passionate and committed to improving the lives of people with disability.
+We are looking for people who are committed to improving the safety and quality of NDIS services delivered to people with disability.

 The Commission brings together various quality and safeguards functions into a single agency for the first time, and will have a suite of education and regulatory powers that apply across Australia.